Welcome to the submission portal for The Rialto Poetry Magazine.

 - The judge’s decision is final and neither they nor the organisers will enter into any correspondence.

-- Prizewinners will be notified in April, and lists of the prizewinners and the long-listed contestants will be published on The Rialto website.
-The long list is not a list of all the entrants.
-It is the list from which the judge’s final choices are selected.
+- Prizewinners will be notified in May and lists of the prizewinners and the long-listed contestants will be published on The Rialto website.

 - The competition organisers reserve the right to change the judge without notice and not to award prizes if in the judge’s opinion such an action is justified.